HisRoyalRedness/HackerCalc/NOTES.md

 Todo
 ----

+* Literal bitwidths  interpretted as decimals
+* Reimplement ATG to pass IToken to the root token
 * Unit tests for date time
 * Better error handling of tokens that don't parse correctly (e.g. dates and times)